Coral Triangle Initiative: Background

 Covering 1.62% of the planet's total Ocean area, there is broad scientific consensus that the CT represents the global epicenter of marine life abundance and diversity.
 This region has 76% of all known coral species, 37% of all known coral reef fish species, 53% of the world's coral reefs, and the largest extent of mangrove forests in the world.

-It also includes spawning and juvenile growth areas for the world's largest tuna fishery plus a spawning and nursery ground for six species of threatened marine turtles, endangered fish, and cetaceans such as tuna and blue whales.
+It is a significant global refuge for marine life, including spawning and juvenile growth areas for the world's largest tuna fishery, six species of threatened marine turtles, endangered fish, and cetaceans such as tuna and blue whales.

-Biogeography conditions within the CT may also enable this region to maintain its high productivity despite future climate change impacts.
-It potentially becomes the world's most important "refuge" for marine life.
-The natural productivity of the region makes it unique for its wildlife plus marine and coastal Ecosystems enhancing derived human lifestyle benefits for both local communities and governments.
+Biogeography conditions within the CT may enable this region to maintain its high productivity despite future climate change impacts.